+Join Timber Wolf Alliance Coordinator Jordyn O’Gara and Timber Wolf Alliance Chair Adrian Wydeven for this wolf ecology volunteer certification course.
 Learn about wolf ecology, wolf monitoring techniques, and the latest wolf issues from biologists and educators immersed in this field.
 Time will be spent in the classroom and in the field surveying wolf pack territories.
 Participants will assist with wolf howling surveys and learn techniques in wolf tracking and radio telemetry.

 The program takes place at Forest Lodge, a unique and historic estate nestled among 872 acres of majestic forest in the heart of the Chequamegon-Nicolet National Forest and situated along the pristine shores of Lake Namekagon.
 The old growth forest and serene water is sure to awaken your senses and rejuvenate you.

-Duration: 7 p.m.
-Friday – 1 p.m.
+- Duration: 7 p.m.
+Friday – 12 p.m.
 Sunday; 2 nights

 - Location: Forest Lodge, Cable, WI

-Registration closes July 31 or when the session fills.
+Registration closes August 10 or when the session fills.